Jaredslocker21/organic_cat/README.md

 * 3 unique Models -

 - Product Model.
-Has been adapted/customized to my project as I added alt_tag and inventory and tracking in the rest.
+Has been adapted to my project as I added alt_tag and inventory tracking in the administration, product detail and cart.
   I believe that inventory tracking is very important so with research and help it works and subtracts the total from the administration display.
   Messages are displayed  when those who try to buy a product over the amount in inventory are denied and it does reflect in the messaging.
   Added Inventory Tracking to the Product model and I replaced product.name with alt_tag as a django template tag.
 It is a rudamentry function that